 There’s a popular stereotype that writing is a fundamentally solitary activity.
 You turn off your phone, power up your laptop, and hammer out the blog post or article.
 Like all stereotypes, that’s partly true.
 Yet as any experienced writer knows, curling up to write is just one step in a far longer journey.
 From pitching an initial idea to getting it published takes time—and organization.

 Sometimes known as ‘editorial workflow,’ getting ideas from the drawing board to the page have been part of publishing since Guttenberg.
 But in the relentless world of modern marketing—where audiences have ever-shorter attention spans and every piece of work has to educate and entertain in equal measure—it’s more vital than ever.
+In fact, 90% of B2B small businesses updated their editorial guidelines in the last 12 months, according to UpCity’s latest survey.

 Beyond the essentials, after all, editorial workflow is really about quality: ensuring that every piece of writing that comes down the pipeline is just as good as the last, and that any errors are squashed before they reach readers.
 How you actually do that varies by company—but here’s one way to get your workflow down and your content perfect.